valera-rozuvan/lambda-math/README.md

 ## Library API

-The library `lambda-math` exports the symbols `λ` and `Σ`, along with a number of mathematical functions.
+The library `lambda-math` exports the symbols `λ`, `Ω`, and `Σ`, along with a number of mathematical functions.
 At the moment there are just 4 arithmetic functions available.
 Addition, subtraction, multiplication, and division:

 ```
 c = add(a, b) // same as: a + b